Direct Billing

 Do you bill Veteran Affairs Canada?

-Eligible veterans with a K number may be preapproved for 20 visits with a Physiotherapist through Veteran Affairs Canada.
-If you are a Canadian Veteran, please call us and we can determine whether you qualify for physiotherapy coverage through VAC.
+Yes, we bill Veterans Affairs Canada (VAC).
+Eligible veterans with a K number may be pre-approved for up to 20 physiotherapy visits through VAC.
+If you are a Canadian veteran, please contact us and we can help determine your eligibility for physiotherapy coverage.

 For more information, visit the Veteran Affairs Canada website.